KnapsackPro/docs.knapsackpro.com/_posts/2018-11-30-how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast.md

 ## Summary

 If you would like to learn more about testing with [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast) you can check other articles on our [blog](/) like [testing with Cypress test runner](/2018/run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes).
+And in case you are contemplating using Travis CI, then this [comparison of Travis CI with other solutions](https://knapsackpro.com/ci_comparisons?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast#travis-ci) can be helpful for you.